Dr. Arthur Zampella

 Columbia UniversityEditor of The Columbia Review

-Arthur Zampella received his Bachelor of Science degree from Columbia University on June 1, 1938.
-He was admitted to the school at the young age of sixteen.
-In addition to having held a King’s Crown Scholarship Award, he was also the youngest managing editor of “The Columbia Review” in the School's history.
+Arthur Zampella received his Bachelor of Science from Columbia University on June 1, 1938, having entered at the age of sixteen.
+A recipient of the King’s Crown Scholarship, he was recognized for outstanding leadership and community service.
+He served as the youngest managing editor of The Columbia Review in the institution’s history.

 United States NavyPacific Theater of Operations WWII